 - Consider virtual desktops and applications: Not all endpoint devices can run a VDI client or capable browser.
 But if they are able to do so, IT won't have to acquire new apps for each device and can instead run existing Windows applications.
 As a bonus, these desktops and apps run on protected servers in a data center.

-- Manage user expectations appropriately: Define and explain to users what endpoints the organization can support and why IT might have to limit their choices to balance their needs with those of the enterprise.
+- Manage user expectations appropriately: As a part of an endpoint management strategy, define and explain to users what endpoints the organization can support and why IT might have to limit their choices to balance their needs with those of the enterprise.

-- Educate users, especially management: Maintain an ongoing dialogue about what strategies the IT organization employs that will affect the user and his or her choices.
+- Educate users, especially management: Maintain an ongoing dialogue about which endpoint management strategy the IT organization employs and how that will affect the user and his or her choices.

-Taken together, these strategies can significantly reduce the overall burden on IT in an increasingly diverse world of endpoints.
+Taken together, these aspects of an endpoint management strategy can significantly reduce the overall burden on IT in an increasingly diverse world of endpoints.